makevoid/azure-linux-vm/README.md

 You can drop the file into the Edit Template section in the Azure Portal <https://portal.azure.com/#create/Microsoft.Template>
 And click ok ok and ok again.

+#### Extra notes

+The last command of a script executes a `cp` (copy) command to copy your public key to the root user so you can directly SSH as root.
+You can append another command after that by using bash `;` and/or `&&` features.
+That way you can run multiple commands, for example download a bash script from github / gist or wherever and run it to install whatever you want.
+Docker maybe?

 ##### [@makevoid](https://twitter.com/makevoid)